How to Broil Steak

 After the steaks have rested for 5-10 minutes to allow the juices to redistribute, place it on a cutting board and slice thin.

-Serve with your favorite side dishes, and enjoy immediately!
+Serve with your favorite side dishes and vegetables.
+Enjoy immediately!

 Two image collage of steak temperature being taken and the steaks resting on a plate beneath foil